KhajiraCraft/neurons/README.md

 ### Backend

-1. In the backend directory, you can run the Flask application by executing:
+1. You will first need to add the OpenAI API key in the .env file since the app uses the ChatGPT LLM.In the backend directory, you can run the Flask application by executing:
     ```bash
     python app.py
     ```